JonathanWoollett-Light/test-cpuid/README.md

 At the moment we can simply do `RawCpuid::from(kvm_bindings_cpuid)` when we need to.
 Following this we can also convert into `Cpuid` (`Cpuid::from(raw_cpuid)`) when we need to.

+For providing a template, one could provide a `.json` which deserializes to `Cpuid` which can then be converted to `RawCpuid` which can be used to set the cpu cpuid.
+Without a `Cpuid` which fully describes the specification we would need to do some combination with already present features to fully form `RawCpuid`.

 Printing
 ```rust
 #[test]